 By Chere Di Boscio

-She’s one of the world’s most beautiful women, and is probably the most creative and innovative of all the supermodels–not only has she graced the covers of every major magazine around the globe, but Helena Christensen is also a designer, photographer, businesswoman and philanthropist.
+One of the most easy going of the original supermodels, which also included Linda Evangelista, Christy Turlington, Cindy Crawford, Naomi Campbell, Elle Macpherson and Claudia Schiffer, Helena Christensen is still one of the world’s most beautiful women, and is probably the most creative and innovative of the lot – not only has she graced the covers of every major magazine around the globe, but Helena is also a designer, photographer, businesswoman and philanthropist.

-Recently, with the help of ERH1012, the sharply-cheekboned beauty has added perfumier to her many accomplishments.
+Recently, the sharp-cheekboned beauty has added perfumier to her many accomplishments.
 The scent is called ‘deadofnight’ and it’s a heady mix of oud, patchouli and other exotic oils, and is completely natural.

 Here in this exclusive interview, Helena tells Eluxe about the intoxicating effects of oudh, saving the rainforest, and the importance of staying natural.